 What Does it Look Like?

-Spice looks rather like herbal tobacco, or indeed marijuana.
+Traditional smoked Spice looks like herbal tobacco, or indeed marijuana.
 It’s made from dried plant material and chopped up herbs, in a mixture of colors including beige, cream red and brown.
-Brand names include Spike and K2 of course, the best known of all, but it comes under many other names, including Black Mamba and Annihilation (hardly names for air fresheners).
+Brand names include Spike and K2, the best known, but today Spice comes under many other name, including Black Mamba and Annihilation (hardly names for air fresheners).

 It wasn’t long after the use of Spice became widespread that people started experiencing and reporting adverse side effects, including serious psychosis, and in 2008, the scientific community began to study what was actually contained in the synthetic cannabis mixtures.